jtukpah/MichelARMgelo/README.md

  - You may see a similar line containing `devel` rather than `devel_isolated`.
 You can remove this line.
  - Restart your terminal or run `source ~/.bashrc` to ensure this is updated.

+## Adding Our Modifications to Interbotix Code
+We created modified versions of some functions that allow us to control the arm in ways impossible with the existing function set.
+Our trajectory scripts rely on these functions existing in your interbotix workspace.
+Copy the contents of `COPY_ME/new_arm_functions.py` to the bottom of `~/interbotix_ws/src/interbotix_ros_toolboxes/interbotix_xs_toolbox/interbotix_xs_modules/src/interbotix_xs_modules/arm.py`.
+Ensure the indentation is correct for these functions to be included in the InterbotixArmXSInterface class.

+Next, we need to replace the default URDF with our modified version that includes the pen attachment for the end effector.
+Copy the file `COPY_ME/px150.urdf.xacro` to `~/interbotix_ws/src/interbotix_ros_manipulators/interbotix_ros_xsarms/interbotix_xsarm_descriptions/urdf/px150.urdf.xacro`, replacing the existing file.
+If you'll be using the arm for anything other than our project, you should first make a backup copy of the original so that you can substitute it back later.

 ## Running Our Scripts to Control the Arm
 Ensure the arm is connected to power and to your machine.
 Start it up to receive control commands by running